SuperOfficeDocs/superoffice-docs/user-guide/en/chat/respond.md

 ---
 uid: help-en-chat-respond
-title: chat respond
+title: Respond to a chat
-description: chat respond
+description: Respond to a chat
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: chat
-so.topic: help
+so.topic: howto
 language: en
 ---